 Stop 3: Dinner at Mountain State Brewing Company

-After a full day of sliding, climbing and swimming, I drove the 40 minutes back to Morgantown to check into The Cranberry Hotel to freshen up before dinner.
+After a full day of sliding, climbing and swimming, I drove the 40 minutes back to Morgantown to check into The Cranberry Hotel.

 The dinner location was another local Morgantown favorite serving up some of the best pizza in the state: Mountain State Brewing Company.

-With restaurants and brewpubs in Morgantown, Bridgeport, and Deep Creek Lake, Maryland, Mountain State Brewing Company brews, cans, and distributes their own ale for a truly unique experience.
+With locations in Morgantown, Bridgeport, and Deep Creek Lake, Maryland, Mountain State Brewing Company distributes their own ale for a truly unique experience.

 I only drink lighter ales, so I immediately went for a cold tap pour of the Cold Trail — a light, easy drinking American blonde ale.